 How To Make Money With a Blog?

 Let’s rewind and take it from the beginning.
 How do most bloggers make money online and how can you do the same?

 These are the 7 steps to follow to make money blogging.

 - Build organic traffic to your website

 - Build a community around your brand

-Sounds like a simple process!
+It sounds like a simple process!
 Actually, some of the steps are pretty straightforward but others are tricky and you will need to be equipped with the proper knowledge, the right tools and a lot of patience.

-Step 1: Setup your own website or blog
+Step 1: Setup your own self-hosted blog

-I won’t go into all the details on how to setup a blog, but the good news is that our complete guide to WordPress blogging, has everything you need to know.
+I won’t go into all the details on how to set up a blog, but the good news is that our complete guide to WordPress blogging (opens in a new tab), has everything you need to know.

 In summary, it covers the following topics: